DALACIN® C PHOSPHATE Injection

 If you become pregnant while you are being given Dalacin C Phosphate, tell your doctor.

-If you are about to be started on any new medicine, remind your doctor and pharmacist that you are being given Dalacin C Phosphate.
+to be started on any new medicine, remind your doctor and pharmacist that you are being given Dalacin C Phosphate.

 Tell all doctors, dentists and pharmacists who are treating you that you are being given Dalacin C Phosphate Injection.